erigil/quicced/README.md

 ## About Experimental Features
 Experimental Features is a section in the main menu where features/options go if they aren't fully working or contain some bugs that I know about and haven/t fixed yet.

-## About Testing Branch
+## About unstable Branch
 Mostly bleeding edge features not yet stable.
+Expect bugs

 ## Planned Features
 - NVIDIA drivers